plone/documentation/docs/backend/behaviors.md

 ```

 In Plone, behaviors can be globally enabled on content types at runtime.
-With add-ons, behaviors can even be enabled even on a single content object or for a whole subtree in the content hierarchy.
+With add-ons, behaviors can be enabled even on a single content object or for a whole subtree in the content hierarchy.

 ### Interfaces and adapters

 To explain interfaces and adapters, let's begin with an analogy using electrical systems.

 An electrical outlet provides an interface through which electricity passes.
 When you travel to another country, you may need an outlet adapter for the outlet (the interface).
 For example, assume you have a device that has a plug for Schuko outlets, and in Italy there are Type L outlets.
-If we were to represent the behavior of choosing the correct power adapter in Plone, you would do the following.
+If we were to represent the behavior of choosing the correct outlet adapter in Plone, you would do the following.

--  You need an electrical adapter for your Schuko plug.
+-   You need an outlet adapter for your Schuko plug.
-  1. you look at the outlet and see it is TypeL.
+    1. You look at the outlet and see it is Type L.
-  2. you look in your box containing different adapters and choose one the correct electrical adapter to use, and
+    2. You look in your box containing different adapters and choose the correct outlet adapter to use.
-  3. plug that into the wall outlet.
+    3. You plug that into the wall outlet.
-  4. Finally you can use your Schuko providing device on an Italian TypeL outlet.
+    4. Finally, you can use your Schuko providing device on an Italian Type L outlet.
--  In Python you call `getAdapter(context, ISchuko)` (context is here the outlet) which then
+-   In Python, you would call `getAdapter(context, ISchuko)` (context is here the outlet type), which would then do the following.
-   1. determine the type of interface provided by the `context` and as a result it finds `ITypeL`.
+    1. Determine the type of interface provided by the `context`.
+        As a result, it finds `ITypeL` interface.
-   2. looks in the component registry if there is a class that adapts to `ITypeL` and at the same time provides the requested `ISchuko`.
+    2. Looks in the component registry if there is a class that adapts to `ITypeL`.
+        At the same time, it provides the requested `ISchuko` adapter.
-   3. initializes the adapter class with the context and return it as the result
+    3. Initializes the adapter class with the context, and returns it as the result.
-   4. Finally the `ISchuko` providing adapter can be used on a `ITypeL` providing context.
+    4. Finally, the `ISchuko` providing adapter can be used on a `ITypeL` providing context.

 This process of choosing the right adapter based on the information of the context and the requested interface implements the design pattern of an abstract factory.

 Similarly, using the {ref}`behavior code example <behavior-code-example>` above:

--   You would call an abstract factory with `getAdapter(context, IPriceBehavior)` to get an adapter.
+-   You would call an abstract factory with `getAdapter(context, IPriceBehavior)` to get an adapter, `price_for_context`.
     Although it is an interface, it is more of a shortcut to factory usage.
--   The adapter that is specific to the given content type is assigned to the variable `adapter`.
+-   The adapter that is specific to the given content type is assigned to the variable `price_for_context`.
-    Now you can use `adapter` for whatever you like.
+    Now you can use `price_for_context` for whatever you like.

 When a behavior is enabled for a particular object, it will be possible to adapt that object to the behavior's interface.
 Otherwise, when the behavior is disabled, adaptation will fail or falls back to a more generic adapter, if any is registered.